Gangster-Cat/Checkbox/README.md

 # Checkbox
-here is some custom Checkboxes react components for you!
+Here is some custom Checkboxes react components for you!
 Hope You Enjoy!